-Health and Wellness Services hosted their first Employee Wellness Fair on Wednesday, Feb.
-22. Here are some event highlights to know about in case you missed it.
+Health and Wellness Services is hosting their second annual Employee Wellness Fair on Wednesday, Sept.
+13. Here are some highlights if you go or if you can't make it.

 1. Employee wellness programs